DANA FRICK, GATEWAY ACADEMY ADMINISTRATOR

 Vicky Syfrett, a native of Mississippi, studied photojournalism and police administration at Mississippi Gulf Coast Junior College.
 For the past 28 years Mrs. Syfrett has worked with troubled youth in various educational settings.

-Previous to her present position with Gateway Military Academy, Vicky served as the founder, administrator and a teacher in Washington County Christian School in Chipley, Florida.
+Previous to her present position with Gateway Boys Academy, Vicky served as the founder, administrator and a teacher in Washington County Christian School in Chipley, Florida.

 Vicky holds a diploma from Stratford Career Institute in sex and drug counseling, and is presently enrolled in the “Social Psychology” course through SCI.
 She has also acquired certification as a teacher of the nationally used Personal and Group Studies Curriculum of Teen Challenge International, Inc.